-I recently came across the Rhetorical Triangle Technique (RTT) while researching how I can improve my teaching for the upcoming DASA Coach program.
+I recently came across the Rhetorical Triangle Technique (RTT) while researching techniques for team coaching to be included in the upcoming Digital-savvy Leadership program.
 RTT is a communication and persuasion technique; it helps you craft your communication that is both credible and affecting.
 It was developed by the Greek philosopher Aristotle, who believed it could be used in any persuasive argument you have.

 Rhetoric is the art of persuasive writing, and there are many theories, devices and tools within rhetoric that people use to make their words more impactful.
 The rhetorical triangle is a method of organizing a persuasive argument using three elements of rhetoric; Ethos, Pathos and Logos.